 Who We Are

-Founded in 1996 by Lucas B.B. the company has been the brain and creative mechanism behind some of Japan and the world’s most innovative and influential media projects: Japanese culture magazine TOKION (1996), children’s magazine MAMMOTH (2000), travel magazine PAPERSKY (2002), free paper METRO MIN (2002), botanical magazine PLANTED (2006).
-In 2008 KHM founded Japan’s first outdoor music & learning festival for kids: “Mammoth Hello Camp”.
+Founded in 1996 by Lucas B.B., the company has been the brain and creative mechanism behind some of Japan and the world’s most innovative and influential media projects: Japanese culture magazine TOKION (1996), children’s magazine MAMMOTH (2000), travel magazine PAPERSKY (2002), free paper METRO MIN (2002), botanical magazine PLANTED (2006).
+In 2008 Papersky Inc. founded Japan’s first outdoor music & learning festival for kids: “Mammoth Hello Camp.”
 The PAPERSKY brand’s newest project is a bilingual online media titled: Papersky Japan Stories (2020).
-Papersky also produces a line of ‘Travel Tools’ and “The Papersky Tour de Nippon,” a bicycle event that promotes Japan’s rural communities.
+Papersky also produces a line of ‘Travel Wear & Tools’ and “The Papersky Tour de Nippon,” a bicycle event that promotes Japan’s rural communities.
+We are currently working to create a line of small inns, coffee shops, and bookstores throughout Japan.

 Founder, Creative Director, Editor and CEO